Skip to content

 [:cart :coupon] [:maybe CouponSchema]})

-The optional opts map is identical to the singular form's — :frame names the frame to register against (the default is (frame/current-frame)); the opt applies to every entry in the map (you cannot mix frames in a single call).
+The optional opts map is identical to the singular form's — :frame names the frame to register against (the default is (current-frame-id)); the opt applies to every entry in the map (you cannot mix frames in a single call).
 Each entry routes through the singular reg-app-schema, so source-coords captured at the call site stamp every registrar slot.
 Returns the vector of paths registered, in iteration order; last-write-wins on duplicate paths.

 The singular reg-app-schema remains available — use it when a feature spans only one or two paths, when :frame differs per entry, or when deterministic ordering matters (the plural form relies on map iteration order, which for hash maps is undefined; small map literals preserve source order).

-A schema for the whole app-db¶
+A schema for the whole app-db

 The empty path [] means "the whole app-db" — same convention as get-in/assoc-in.
 Use it to register a root schema: